-Fintech startup TreasurySpring raises $10M for platform giving online access to Fixed-term-funds – TechCrunch
+Fintech startup TreasurySpring raises $10M for platform giving online access to fixed-term funds – TechCrunch

-Fixed-term-funds (FTFs) have historically been a bank-to-bank market.
-FTF products allow for investing into some of the safest assets including, UK Government bonds, US Government bonds and highly-rated corporations.
-They allow holders of large amounts of cash (such as charities, private funds, family offices etc) to reduce and diversify their risk, but also increasing returns.
+Fixed-term funds (FTFs) have historically been a bank-to-bank market.
+FTF products allow for investing into some of the safest assets, including U.K. government bonds, U.S. government bonds and highly rated corporations.
+They allow holders of large amounts of cash (such as charities, private funds, family offices, etc.) to reduce and diversify their risk, but also increasing returns.

-TreasurySpring is a fintech startup that is aiming to opening up access to this area of financial markets, by creating a Fixed-Term Fund platform.
+TreasurySpring is a fintech startup that is aiming to open up access to this area of financial markets by creating a fixed-term fund platform.
 It’s now raised a $10 million Series A investment round co-led by MMC Ventures and Anthemis Group.
-Existing investors, including ETFS Capital, participated, taking the total its raised to $15 million.
+Existing investors, including ETFS Capital, participated, taking the total it has raised to $15 million.

 TreasurySpring says its FTF platform gives holders of large cash balances online access to a menu of proprietary cash investments on a daily basis.
 This gives them access to an asset class that is usually only available to major financial institutions.